pupil-labs/pupil-icon-font/README.md

 Using [fontello](https://github.com/fontello/) toolchains to locally optimize and convert individual SVGs to TTF font

-Preview the icon font and mappings by opening [index.html](./index.html) in your browser.
+Preview the icon font and mappings by opening the index.html in your browser, or see it [online here](https://pupil-labs.github.io/pupil-icon-font/)

 ## Installation